otrv4/otrv4/modes/otrv3-compatible-mode.md

      card, a HTTPS website, etc.
    * Performs an interactive DAKE with Bob and uses SMP.
 3. Alice types messages, encrypts them and "sends them" to Bob.
    * A DAKE is performed if the application is not already in an encrypted state.
    * She is warned about any problem while establishing an encrypted channel and/or any problem with the identity verification of Bob.
-   * Instance tags are required because the same client might be logged into Alice's account from multiple locations
+   * Instance tags are required because the same client might be logged into Alice's account from multiple locations.
    * Fragmentation will be optional as it depends on the network.
 It is unlikely due support of multiple networks.
 4. Bob receives the encrypted messages from Alice.